RaminMikayilov/youtube-clone/README.md

 To get started with this project, follow these steps:

 1. Clone this repository to your local machine using git clone https://github.com/RaminMikayilov/Youtube-clone.git
-2. Navigate to the project directory using cd movie-app
+2. Navigate to the project directory using cd youtube-clone
 3. Install the necessary dependencies using npm install
 4. Start the development server using npm run dev(because I use vite react)